PhilipYip1988/python-tutorials/005_numeric_datatypes/readme.md

 ![img_021](./images/img_021.png)

-The ```__format___``` identifier is typically used when an integer variable is placed in a formatted string.
+The data model identifier ```__format___``` is typically used when an integer variable is placed in a formatted string.
 This was examined in detail when the string class was examined however to recap:

 ```
 f'The number is {num1 :d}'